curityio/kubernetes-training/lesson-3/README.md

 ## Install Cert Manager

-Run a script that creates a root certificate authority and installs cert-manager ready to use it:
+Run a script that creates a root certificate authority and installs cert-manager ready to use it.\
+If required, study the YAML resources and update them to match your deployment.

 ```bash
 ./7-prepare-external-certificates.sh